christopherdangelo/DIG-CLL/README.md

 - Triple check the literature and form a methods justification for not trimming reads but also report back on concerns
 - Look at the lit on the shared drive to see what other advanced analyses we could try
 - ASH Abstracts due August 2, early July as a target for some results to possibly include
+  - focus on adoptive transfer possibly for this

 ## Project Navigation
 - [Project Computational Dependencies](https://github.com/christopherdangelo/DIG-CLL/blob/main/markdown/project_dependencies.md)